Glossary

 B

-Biosphere: Dr. Becker’s term for the whole of the body and its local field of energetic interaction.
-The biosphere consists of the physical body, its anatomy and physiology; and the fluid body, including the potency or life force that enlivens it.
-The fluid body, and the potency within it, can be sensed 10-15 inches around the physical body.
+Biosphere: is Rollin Becker DO’s term for the whole of the body and its local field of energetic interaction.
+The biosphere consists of the physical body, its anatomy and physiology; the fluid body, including the potency or life force that enlivens it; and the local bioelectric ordering matrix which is suspended in the tidal body of Long Tide (see “Ordering field or matrix” and “The three bodies”).

 C